abhinavgautam01/test/README.md

-# Internal audit test

-This repository uses a locally stored audit model.

-Required model:
-file:///flag
+This project requires the audit model: security-auditor